celery/celery/docs/getting-started/brokers/sqs.rst

 in that case the broker URL may only be ``sqs://``.

 If you are using IAM roles on instances, you can set the BROKER_URL to:
-``sqs://`` and kombu will attempt to retrive access tokens from the instance metadata.
+``sqs://`` and kombu will attempt to retrieve access tokens from the instance metadata.

 .. note::

-    If you specify AWS credentials in the broker URL, then please keep in mind that the secret access key may contain unsafe characters that needs to be URL encoded.
+    If you specify AWS credentials in the broker URL, then please keep in mind that the secret access key may contain unsafe characters that need to be URL encoded.

 Options